Juan Cruz Esquivel

-Juan Cruz Esquivel (born 22 August 2000) is an Argentine professional footballer who plays as a left winger for Platense, on loan from Talleres de Córdoba.
+Juan Cruz Esquivel (born 22 August 2000) is an Argentine professional footballer who plays as a left winger for San Martín Tucumán, on loan from Tigre.

 Career

 Esquivel began in the senior ranks of Atlético de Rafaela, after joining from Juventud Unida Rosquín.
 Having been an unused substitute on the bench in a Primera B Nacional home loss to Villa Dálmine on 1 February 2019, the midfielder appeared for his professional bow under manager Juan Manuel Llop three weeks later versus Defensores de Belgrano; he was subbed on for the final twenty-two minutes in place of Matías Quiroga.